5 Lessons From Founding Tech Groups + Memoir

 Members were very diverse from areas including Americas, Central Asia, China, Southern Europe.
 Though there were only 3 members from Indian subcontinent and only one, I, was active participant.

 Diversity was not just limited to nations, there were all kind of genders, languages here.
-For example, one of a main member and future moderator, T, was a trans woman and also a refugee from another room.
+For example, one of a main member and future moderator, T, was a trans woman and also a refugee from rival then turned friendly room.
 Another main member and future moderator, A, was a ex muslim, gay communist.
+Despite me being none of those minorities.
 Additionally, there was no main purpose of this group, which can explain the high message count.

 I created this group after I built up enough audience by talking in other groups, including X, It was intended to be a satire, not serious, hence it was initially named “<my username> fanclub” and was private.
 I did not even share a link.
 I just said “You should join my fanclub for fun.”